kaiyi27/tp/docs/UserGuide.md

 <box type="warning" seamless>

 **Constraints:**
-* The relationship field can only be `client` or `partner`.
-* Names can only consist of alphanumeric characters, regarding names that include special characters such as `s/o`, unfortunately it is currently not allowed.
+* Names can only consist of alphanumeric characters.
+Names that include special characters such as `s/o`, are currently not allowed.
 However, it is one of our considerations in our future planned enhancements and for now, a current workaround would be directly using "son of" or "so" instead.
 * Currently, we perform checks for duplicate contacts by comparing names, so we are unable to have multiple contacts with the same name.
 However, we plan to include more stringent validity checks in the future planned enhancements.
-* Phone numbers can start with an optional + sign followed by the country code then followed by the compulsory phone number, example :`p/+6590011040` or `p/90011040`
+* Phone numbers can only consist of numbers.
+Phone numbers that start with a + sign are currently not allowed.
+This is a consideration for our future planned enhancements.
 * Email has to be of the format local-part@domain and adhere to the following constraints:
   1. The local-part should only contain alphanumeric characters and these special characters, excluding